ywang-wnlo/ywang-wnlo.github.io/posts/646202b9/index.md

 /**
  * write_cache_pages - walk the list of dirty pages of the given address space and write all of them.
  * @mapping: address space structure to write
- * @wbc: subtract the number of written pages from *@wbc->nr_to_write
+ * @wbc: subtract the number of written pages from *@wbc-&gt;nr_to_write
  * @writepage: function called for each page
  * @data: data passed to writepage function
  *
  * If a page is already under I/O, write_cache_pages() skips it, even
- * if it's dirty.
+ * if it&#39;s dirty.
 This is desirable behaviour for memory-cleaning writeback,
  * but it is INCORRECT for data-integrity system calls such as fsync().  fsync()
  * and msync() need to guarantee that all the data which was dirty at the time
  * the call was made get new I/O started against them.
-If wbc->sync_mode is
+If wbc-&gt;sync_mode is
  * WB_SYNC_ALL then we were called for data integrity and we must wait for
  * existing IO to complete.
  *